 For instance, this pandemic forced most companies to adopt a work-from-home setup.
 Warlough and Jhayson had to put money aside to build their workstations at home.

 And when they got sick with COVID-19, it certainly hurt their budget.
-The medicines and swab tests were not cheap.
+The medicines and swab tests weren't cheap.
 These major but unplanned expenses can really hinder your financial plans.

 Achieving Financial Goals Together